moveaxlab/redux-sigma/README.md

 The state and the context of the state machines will be updated independently during the state machine lifetime, according to its specification.

-You can find a more detailed example in the [`example`](https://github.com/moveaxlab/redux-sigma/tree/master/example) folder, and you can read what features `redux-sigma` offers in the [`docs`](https://github.com/moveaxlab/redux-sigma/tree/master/docs) folder.
+You can find a more detailed example in the [example](https://github.com/moveaxlab/redux-sigma/tree/master/example) folder.

 ---

-developed with :heart: by [moveax](https://moveax.it/)